lizzybit/Olympics/README.md

 |Event  |  0|
 |Medal  |  0|

-### x.x Drop Unused Games Column as It Contains Data Already Found in Year and Season Column
+### 3.2 Drop Unused Games Column as It Contains Data Already Found in Year and Season Column
 > Input:
 ``` {r}
 olympics$Games <- NULL
 ```

-## .x Exploratory Data Analysis
+## 4. Exploratory Data Analysis
-### x.x Look at the Statistical Summary of the Numeric Columns:
+### 4.1 Look at the Statistical Summary of the Numeric Columns:
 > Input:
 ``` {r}
 summary(olympics[, sapply(olympics, is.numeric)])